fahadshaikh876/OOP-Game/README.md

 # Fahad Ahmed Shaikh
-# read "How to compile" file
+# read "How to compile".txt file